signaldust/bunny-jit/README.md

-The beauty of this design is that it completely decouples the concerns of stack layout and register allocation: the latter can pretend that every value has a stack location, that any value can be reloaded at any time (as long as it's then marked for "spill" at the time the reload is done) yet we can trivially collapse the layout afterwards.
+The beauty of this design is that it completely decouples the concerns of stack layout and register allocation: the latter can pretend that every value has a stack location, that any value can be thrown away and reloaded at any time (as long as it's then marked for "spill" at the time the reload is done) yet we can trivially collapse the layout afterwards.
+The assembler will then generate the actual stores after the operations that need them (valid because of SSA).

 ## Optimizations